-Screen Action 1.
-Start up the installer and complete the first few screens.
-See Section 6.27, "Install Fragment: The First Few Screens of the Installation" for details.
-Notes: ■ In the Select Installation Type screen, select Metadata Repository .
-2. Select Configuration Options For installing the OracleAS Metadata Repository in a new database, there are no configuration options.
+Screen Action 10.
+Select Configuration Options For installing the OracleAS Metadata Repository in a new database, there are no configuration options.
 Click Next.
-3. Register OracleAS Metadata Repository If you already have an Oracle Internet Directory and know its connect information, select Yes and enter the name of the computer where Oracle Internet Directory is running and the port number.
-See Section 6.17, "How to Determine Port Numbers Used by Components" if you do not know the port number.
+11. Register OracleAS Metadata Repository If you already have an Oracle Internet Directory and know its connect information, select Yes and enter the name of the computer where Oracle Internet Directory is running and the port number.
+Refer to Section 6.17, "How to Determine Port Numbers Used by Components" if you do not know the port number.
 Use Only SSL Connections with this Oracle Internet Directory : Select this option if you want Oracle Application Server components to use only SSL to connect to Oracle Internet Directory.
-If you do not have an Oracle Internet Directory, or do not know its connect information, select ${\bf No}$.
-Click Next. l·.
-Specify Oracle Internet This screen appears only if you selected Yes in the previous screen.
-Directory Login Username : Enter the username for logging into Oracle Internet Directory.
+If you do not have an Oracle Internet Directory, or do not know its connect information, select No .
+Click Next.
+12. Specify Login for Orac le This screen appears only if you selected Yes in the previous screen.
+Internet Directory Username : Enter the username for logging into Oracle Internet Directory.
 The user must belong to the iAS Admins group in Oracle Internet Directory.
-Password: Enter the password.
+Password : Enter the password.
 Realm : This field appears only if your Oracle Internet Directory contains multiple realms.
 Enter the name of the realm against which to authenticate the user.
 Click Next.
-5. Oracle Database screens Enter information for the OracleAS Metadata Repository database.
-See Section 6.29, "Install Fragment: Database Screens".
-6. Finish the installation.
-See Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.
-7. - Unlock the dcm schema, and set its password.
+13. Oracle Database scree Enter information for the OracleAS Metadata Repository database.
+Refer to Section 6.29, "Install Fragment: Database Screens".
+14 Finish the installation.
+Refer to Section 6.28, "Install Fragment: The Last Few Screens of the Installation" for details.
+15 Unlock the dcm schema, and set its password.
 This step is required only if you want to use the metadata repository for database clustering of middle-tier instances.
-1. Set the ORACLE_HOME environment variable to point to the full path of the directory where you installed the OracleAS Metadata Repository.
-Set the ORACLE_SID environment variable to the SID of the OracleAS Metadata Repository.
+Set the ORACLE_HOME environment variable to point to the full path of the directory where you installed the OracleAS Metadata Repository.
+2. Set the ORACLE_SID environment variable to the SID of the OracleAS Metadata Repository.
 3. Unlock the dcm schema and set its password using SQLPlus.
 The following alter user command sets the password to "welcome1", but you can set it to any value. prompt> \$ORACLE_HOME/bin/sqlplus "sys/password as sysdba" SQL> alter user dcm identified by welcome1 account unlock;